aidenlab/BEAR/README.md

 ## Run BEAR with Docker

-Running the Polar pipeline with the provided test using Docker
+Running the BEAR pipeline with the provided test using Docker
 ```bash
 docker run --rm aidenlab/polar:latest -d /tmp/test
 ```